jpatacas/bim2twin/README.md

 - add a `firebase-conf.js` file in `/src` with your `firebaseConfig` data

-- setup authentication using google and storage
+- setup authentication in Firebase using google and setup storage in Firebase

 - Configuring CORS using [Google Cloud console](https://stackoverflow.com/a/58613527)